 Pass The FAA Written Exam

-The next step on how to become a commercial pilot is passing the FAA Knowledge Exam.
+The next step is passing the FAA Knowledge Exam.
 This test covers all aspects of becoming a commercial pilot, including in-depth knowledge of ATC procedures, cockpit resource management, weather systems, aviation physiology, aeronautical decision making, etc.

 Taking the test earlier on during your training will help you familiarize yourself with various aspects of commercial flying.
 You need to have a 70% score or higher to pass the test.